22mahmoud/maw.sh/web/views/blog/no-more-postman-just-curl-and-vim/index.md

   sizes='(min-width: 1024px) 1024px, 100vw'
   srcSet="./bg.jpg?size=320 320w, ./bg.jpg?size=640 640w,
     ./bg.jpg?size=960 960w, ./bg.jpg?size=1200 1200w, ./bg.jpg?size=1800 1800w, ./bg.jpg?size=2400 2400w"
-  alt="big brain with vim and cUrl logos">
+  alt="big brain with vim and cURL logos">

 Postman one of the most popular API client tool, for send and view the response in the development environment.
 But since Postman is proprietary software and there is a free + open sourced alternative so I'll go for something like insomnia, or postwoman.

-But also I'll go for CLI if exists and cUrl is one of the easy to use and fully featured tool and in this article I'll show you how to setup a well-documented api with cUrl + vim + git.
+But also I'll go for CLI if exists and cURL is one of the easy to use and fully featured tool and in this article I'll show you how to setup a well-documented api with cURL + vim + git.

 ### How to execute CLI inside your vim editor?